CodingEZ/Automated-Garden/README.md

 # About

-This was a project inspired by Farmbot and a group called Sustainable earth at Carnegie Mellon University.
+This was a project inspired by Farmbot and a group called Sustainable Earth at Carnegie Mellon University.
 Overall, it has been a rewarding experience to understand to program such a large project in pieces, put everything together, and ultimately see some promising results.